wdawson/okta.github.io/_source/_docs/api/resources/users.md

 | managerId         | `id` of a user&#8217;s manager                                                                                                     | String   | TRUE     | FALSE  | FALSE    |           |           |                                                                                                                  |
 | manager           | displayName of the user&#8217;s manager                                                                                            | String   | TRUE     | FALSE  | FALSE    |           |           |                                                                                                                  |

 > Note: A locale value is a concatenation of the ISO 639-1 two letter language code, an underscore, and the ISO 3166-1 2 letter country code.
-For example, 'en_US' specifies the language English and country US.
+For example, `en_US` specifies the language English and country US.

 ##### Okta Login